grimnebulin/emacs-kanji-quiz/README.md

     hiragana readings (if any), to the English definition, to the next term.
 * `x`: `kanji-quiz-eject-term`
   Advance to the next term.
-The current term will not be repeated.
+The current term will not be repeated during the current quiz.
 If the current term is the only term remaining in the quiz, an error message is presented instead.
 * `q`: `bury-buffer`
   This is the usual Emacs command that sends the quiz buffer to the bottom of the buffer list.

+An in-progress quiz cannot be restarted from the beginning as such.
+To do so, re-issue a quiz-beginning command (`kanji-quiz-start-kanji-first` or `kanji-quiz-start-english-first`) and give it the same set of terms.